wp-plugins/piwigomedia/readme.txt

 1. PiwigoMedia's main window

 == Changelog ==
+= 1.0.1 =
+* update: fix to pwm_curl_get().
+Some users were experiencing problems with the query built inside this function.
+* update: permission check now relies on the user being logged on.

 = 1.0.0 =
 * Major update: Most of the plugin's core has been rewritten to use jQuery.
 * new: it is now possible to make image selections from multiple pages from the same category.